Memorable Manitobans: Alexandra Pawlowsky (1952-2008)

-Born in Winnipeg, daughter of Anastasia and Peter Pawlowsky, she received BA, MA (Slavic Studies) and PhD degrees from the University of Manitoba.
+Born at Winnipeg in 1952, daughter of Anastasia Smerechuk (1928-2018) and Peter Pawlowsky (1922-1980), she received BA, MA (Slavic Studies) and PhD degrees from the University of Manitoba.
 Her interdisciplinary PhD in Ukrainian Canadian Heritage Studies was believed to be the first such degree in the world.
 She taught at the University of Manitoba for 26 years, and held senior administrative positions at the Centre for Ukrainian Canadian Studies, and as Coordinator of the University 1 program.
 Her research interests were in the field of Ukrainian Canadian literature and language.
 She died on 29 March 2008.

 Her articles for the Manitoba Historical Society: